 The ADA specifically states what amounts to a disability, which workers are protected under this law and when accommodations are warranted.
 Employers who have at least 15 employees are covered under the ADA.

-If you believe you have been discriminated against because of your disability, an experienced Los Angeles discrimination lawyer at Kingsley & Kingsley can help you better understand your legal rights and options.
+If you believe you have been discriminated against because of your disability, an experienced Los Angeles discrimination lawyer at Kingsley and Kingsley Lawyers can help you better understand your legal rights and options.
 Call us today to find out how we can help you.

 What Types Of Employers And Employees Are Covered?